-- This Regulation does not prescribe which party should draw up a contract or the format or structure of any contract: this is a matter for both parties to agree. - This Regulation provides that both sides to the contract must sign and retain copies of the contract (including electronically if appropriate). - This Regulation requires that clear understandable language is used in the contract, so that there is no ambiguity around the terms of the contract for both parties and enforcement bodies. - Both parties to the contract should have an opportunity to carefully examine the terms and conditions of any contract drawn up before entering into an agreement. - Parties should also consider the option of taking legal advice where they have any doubts concerning a contract or its contents.
+- This Regulation does not prescribe which party should draw up a contract. - This Regulation provides that both sides to the contract must sign and retain copies of the contract. - This Regulation requires that clear understandable language is used in the contract. - Both parties to the contract should have an opportunity to carefully scrutinise the terms and conditions of any contract drawn up before entering into an agreement. - Parties should also consider the option of taking legal advice where they have any doubts exist concerning a contract or its contents.